Alejandra Campoverdi: Women's health advocacy

-In March 2017, Campoverdi revealed in a profile by The Washington Post that she has inherited the BRCA2 gene mutation, giving her an 85% risk of developing breast cancer, and that she planned to have a preventive double mastectomy.
-Campoverdi lost both her great-grandmother and grandmother to breast cancer, and her mother and two aunts have also battled the disease.
+In March 2017, Campoverdi revealed in a profile by The Washington Post that she inherited the BRCA2 gene mutation, giving her an 85% risk of developing breast cancer, and that she planned to have a preventive double mastectomy to lower risk to under 3%.

 Campoverdi made the protection of access to affordable healthcare and the Affordable Care Act a focus of her congressional campaign, choosing to speak publicly about her personal health in an effort to bring attention to the stakes of limited access to healthcare.
-Two days after she went public with her diagnosis, she released a television ad saying, "If Donald Trump wants to have a conversation about women's bodies, let's start with mine."

 In 2017, Campoverdi was awarded Penn Medicine's Basser Center for BRCA's inaugural YLC Distinguished Advocacy Award for her advocacy around BRCA-related cancers.

-In October 2018, Campoverdi underwent a preventive double mastectomy to lower her risk of developing breast cancer.
-Routine testing of the removed tissue subsequently revealed she had unknowingly had Stage 0, non-invasive breast cancer, which every previous mammogram, ultrasound, and MRI had not detected.
-Because of her recent preventive surgery, Campoverdi did not need to do any additional treatment.
-Campoverdi said, "I beat breast cancer before I even knew I had it."
+The following year, Alejandra underwent surgery to lower her risk, which caught can early stage non-invasive breast cancer that had been previously undetected in scans.
+Because of her preventive surgery, Campoverdi did not need to do any additional treatment.

-Campoverdi speaks often about the importance of being your own best health advocate and her decision to be "CEO of her own body."
-She is the founder of The Well Woman Coalition, an initiative aiming to empower women of color to have agency over their own health and healing through awareness, education, and advocacy.
-Campoverdi also founded LATINX & BRCA in partnership with Penn Medicine's Basser Center for BRCA.
-LATINX & BRCA is the first awareness campaign on the BRCA gene mutation that targets Latinos and offers Spanish-language educational materials.
+Campoverdi founded LATINX & BRCA in partnership with Penn Medicine's Basser Center for BRCA, which is the first awareness campaign on the BRCA gene mutation that targets Latinos and offers Spanish-language educational materials.

-In an op-ed for Cosmopolitan, Campoverdi wrote, "Now more than ever, we must recognize and accept the complexity of real women, and celebrate them in their quest for leadership roles.
-Whole, multidimensional women.
-Please throw your name in the arena, whichever one you’re in — because it only gets better every time one of us tries."